 "I did answer the phone" he snarls "it just keeps ringing"

-I’m baking the chicken and the house fills with the most wonderful aroma.
+I'm baking the chicken and the house fills with the most wonderful aroma.
 The fresh herbs permeate the air.
-I saute a little bacon in a pot, then add the potatoes and beans and let them cook together, when it’s done I add some fresh chopped herbs.
+I saute a little bacon in a pot, then add the potatoes and beans and let them cook together, when it's done I add some fresh chopped herbs.
 I toss the fresh greens with a homemade simple vinaigrette and we sit down to eat.
-“Has anyone ever tasted chicken like this?”
+"Has anyone ever tasted chicken like this?"
 I ask.
-It is so full of flavor it doesn’t even taste like chicken.
-It tastes like a herby, tender, scrumptious pieces of loveliness.
-It’s then that I realize, their “of the farm” means this chicken was raised on a farm.
-Not commercially in the same way our “free range” chickens are, which means that they get to see a smidgen of sunshine, while being fed commercial grain to fatten them up (even if it’s organic grain); these Spanish chickens get to go and grub for food, eating grasses and herbs and weeds and worms and whatever else they can scratch up.
+It is so full of flavor it doesn't even taste like chicken.
+It tastes like a herby, tender, scrumptious piece of loveliness.
+It's then that I realize, their "of the farm" means this chicken was raised on a farm.
+Not commercially the same way, our "free-range" chickens are, which means that they get to see a smidgen of sunshine while being fed commercial grain to fatten them up (even if it's an organic grain); these Spanish chickens get to go and grub for food, eating grasses and herbs and weeds and worms and whatever else they can scratch up.
 They taste different.
 They taste better.
-If I had the heart to kill a chicken rather then just gather the eggs, I would raise them.
+If I had the heart to kill a chicken rather than just gather the eggs, I would raise them.
 It was a delicious meal, and we have some left-over chicken for another day.